 Phone.
-Many services are available by
+Many services are available by phone.

-- · Ordering forms, instructions, and publications.
-Call 1-800-829-3676 to order current and prior year forms, instructions, and publications. - · Asking tax questions.
-Call the IRS with your tax questions at 1-800-829-1040. - TTY/TDD equipment.
+- Ordering forms, instructions, and publications.
+Call 1-800-829-3676 to order current and prior year forms, instructions, and publications. - Asking tax questions.
+Call the IRS with your tax questions at 1-800-829-1040. - Solving problems.
+Take advantage of Everyday Tax Solutions service by calling your local IRS office to set up an in-person appointment at your convenience.
+Check your local directory assistance or www.irs.gov for the numbers. - TTY/TDD equipment.
 If you have access to TTY/TDD equipment, call 1-800-829-4059 to ask tax questions or to order forms and publications. - TeleTax topics.
 Call 1-800-829-4477 to listen to pre-recorded messages covering various tax topics.

 Evaluating the quality of our telephone services.
-To ensure that IRS representatives give accurate, courteous, and professional answers. we evaluate the quality of our telephone services in several ways.
+To ensure that IRS representatives give accurate, courteous, and professional answers, we use several methods to evaluate the quality of our telephone services.
+One method is for a second IRS representative to sometimes listen in on or record telephone calls.
+Another is to ask some callers to complete a short survey at the end of the call.